Norbu-1/RBAC-UI/README.md

 ## 📜 Project Overview

 **Restauro** is a comprehensive restaurant management system designed to streamline operations, enhance user experience, and simplify administrative tasks.
 It includes features for menu management, order tracking, inventory control, user role management, and reporting.
-This system leverages modern technologies to provide a robust, secure, and user-friendly interface for managing day-to-day restaurant activities.
+This system leverages modern technologies to provide a robust, secure, and user-friendly interface for managing restaurant activities.

 ---